lauratravin/lauratravin.github.io/_posts/2018-08-24-performing_kittens.markdown

 But supposing the user choose between 1 or 2 option first, these options would be filling and completing the class Breed.
 If after the user choose option  3 or 4 from the menu,  less websites are required to be open.

-You can find my code [here](https://github.com/lauratravin/CLIFP-Kitty/)  here and see how I implemented this.
+You can find my code [here](https://github.com/lauratravin/CLIFP-Kitty/)  here and see how I implemented my kitties.